ESA ON TWITTER

-- Ten years ago, over three-quarters of Britain's waste went to land fill (compared to well under 50% today)
+- Ten years ago, over three-quarters of Britain's waste went to land fill (compared to well under half today)

 - Resource & waste management was chiefly focused on the logistics of collection and transport.

-While these still matter, the industry has developed a range of technologies to treat waste materials and extract value from it.
+While these still matter, the industry has developed a range of technologies to treat waste materials and extract value from them.
 Innovation is a constant feature of modern waste management.

 ESA is at the forefront of debates about waste prevention and recycling, playing a vital role in driving higher standards within our industry.

 The UK produces 75 million tonnes of household (municipal), commercial and industrial waste a year, roughly 200,000 tonnes per day.
 Collecting this waste is one of the UK's essential public services, like energy supply and the operation of our transport networks.

 As with energy and transport, any significant interruption to this service is of huge concern to the public and threatens our quality of life.

 We enable businesses and public authorities to stay compliant with EU law

 UK waste policy is largely shaped by the EU Waste Framework Directive and in particular the 'Waste Hierarchy'.

 The 'Waste Hierarchy'